taskhack/frontend/README.md

 # frontend
-A task management system for group collaboration
+The frontend comoponent of ReGroup, a project management application for group projects.

 # Screenshots
 ## Group Creation